!!!!!!!!!!!!!!!!!!ONE OF OUR OWN NEEDS HELP!!!!!!!!!!!!!!!!

 I am in need of help with temporary housing, until I can get my disability.
 I have been out of work due to injuries for over two years.
 I have fallen through the cracks with the VA and the Housing Authority.

 I have been staying at a friend’s house, but he is in the process of selling his house and moving out of state.
 I have been trying to get my SSDI, but it is a very slow process.
-I am supposed to go back to court in September.

 I would appreciate any help in this matter.